State Requirements

 In 2021, the Department of State Health Services (DSHS) saw to it that the regulations from the 2017 FDA Food Code became integrated into the Texas Health and Safety Code, as well as the Texas Administrative Code.1, 2

-Let’s look at the specific requirements regarding food handlers, allergen awareness, and food managers.
+Let’s look at the specific requirements regarding food handlers, allergen awareness, and food managers in Texas.

 Does Texas require food handler training?